All Episodes

 I was aiming for that guy over there.

-You know, gun control means um hitting what you're aiming at.
+You know, gun control means hitting what you're aiming at.

-So the politico has a story that Dwayne Wade is upset, says the Trump tweet, Donald Trump tweeted about it because he's been saying, in some neighborhoods in America, and talking about African American neighborhoods in particular, you can get shot just for walking down the street.
+So the Politico has a story that Dwayne Wade is upset, says the Trump tweet, Donald Trump tweeted about it because he's been saying in some neighborhoods in America, and talking about African-American immigrants in particular, you can get shot just for walking down the street.

-So it obviously it happens all the time, especially in Chicago.
+So obviously it happens all the time, especially in Chicago.

-And along comes this situation, which the news media suddenly paid attention to only because she is the cousin of an NBA player.
+And along comes this situation, which the news media suddenly paid attention to only because she was the cousin of an NBA player.

 It is in the news.